arbor-sim/arbor/doc/python/simulation.rst

     **Constructor:**

-    .. function:: simulation(recipe, domain_decomposition, context)
+    .. function:: simulation(recipe, domain_decomposition, context, seed)

-        Initialize the model described by an :py:class:`arbor.recipe`, with cells and network distributed according to :py:class:`arbor.domain_decomposition`, and computational resources described by :py:class:`arbor.context`.
+        Initialize the model described by an :py:class:`arbor.recipe`, with cells and network distributed according to :py:class:`arbor.domain_decomposition`, computational resources described by :py:class:`arbor.context` and with a seed value for generating reproducible random numbers (optional, default value: `0`).

     **Updating Model State:**